gbwriting/gbwriting.github.io/_characters/wren.md

 * Wren’s divorce was final almost a year ago.
 Dominic did everything he could to control the situation and Wren received nothing in the divorce, but her freedom from him was more than worth it to her.
 * Reagan and Harper encouraged Wren to apply to NYU during the divorce.
-* Wren currently attends NYU, where she is studying art in her second year at the program.
+* Wren currently attends GU, where she is studying art in her second year at the program.
 * Wren still lives with Harper and still works as Alice's nanny.